 Most PCPs have regular office hours.
-PSM Provider Directory(www.MenonitaVital.com) will tell you when your doctors' offices are open.
+PSM Provider Directory (www.MenonitaVital.com) will tell you when your doctors' offices are open.
 Most Primary Medical Groups also have clinics that have an extended schedule but, you can call your plan's Medical Counseling Line at any time.

 You can get emergency health care any time you need it.
-Always carry your ID Card with you.
-In case of an emergency, doctors will know you have Vital Plan.
-If you call TeleCuidado Menonita, PSM Medical Counseling Line before you go to the emergency room, you will not have to pay a copay.
+Always carry your Plan Vital Member Card with you.
+In case of an emergency, doctors will know you have Plan Vital.
+If you call TeleCuidado Menonita (PSM Medical Counseling Line) before you go to the emergency room, you will not have to pay a copay.

-PSM Medical Counseling Line is 1-844-736-3345; TTY/TDD users should call at 1-844-716-3345.
+TeleCuidado Menonita (Medical Counseling Line)

+Toll free: 1-844-736-3345/ TTY (hearing impaired) 1-844-716-3345